ivpavici/full-blockchain-solidity-course-py/README.md

   - [ ] Notifications
   - [ ] Make it pretty
   - [ ] Alerts

-Shoutout to [Matt](https://twitter.com/mdurkin92) for the help on the front end!

 # Closing and Summary
 ## Security